oooookk7/experimental-design-statistics/README.md

-# Basic Statistical Methods in Experimental Design
+# Basic Experimental Design Statistics

 This README serves the notes for a module I took that is based on Experimental Design Statistics.